Image sourced from @flavia_feijo_epi@med-mastodon.com and upscaled

 (Pediatrics, 2023) -

-Between January 2021 and April 2022, 7.8% (1 in 13, or 6 in 77) of asymptomatic children suffered at least one symptom at least 3 months after follow-up.
+Between January 2021 and April 2022, 7.8% (1 in 13, or 6 in 77) of children with subclinical infections suffered at least one symptom at least 3 months after follow-up.

-(Clinical Infectious Diseases via CIDRAP, 2024 -
+(Clinical Infectious Diseases via CIDRAP, 2024)

-Among a vaccinated, post-Omicron subcohort of 4,725 adults (median age 47), 16% met the criteria for postacute sequelae after 1 infection.
+Among a vaccinated subcohort of 4,725 adults (median age 47) infected on or after 1 December 2021, 16% met the criteria for postacute sequelae 6Â months later.

 Among outpatients in the US between December 30, 2020 and January 28, 2022, treatment with metformin â a drug used to treat type 2 diabetes â reduced the incidence of long COVID by ~41% in a decentralized, randomized, quadruple-blind, parallel-group, phase 3 trial.